“a cheerful Aussie version of Louis Theroux”

 Marc presents the award-winning ABC podcast Download This Show (airing on both ABC Radio and the ABC News Channel).
 It won Apple’s ‘Best New Podcast’ (2012), IT Journalism Gold Lizzie Award (2015) and Best Technology Podcast at the Australian Podcast Awards (2019)

 Marc has written 2 books and can also be heard regularly filling in on the top-rating ABC Radio Sydney.
 He is the Creative Director of the not-for-profit group Media Diversity Australia.

-Marc's media career began when he won an AFI Outstanding Young Film Critics Award in High School.
-After getting his broadcasting start as the film critic for Sydney radio station FBi 94.5 Marc was 19 years old when he was hired to present DVD reviews for SBS's rebooted version of The Movie Show.
+Marc's media career began when he won an AFI Outstanding Young Film Critics Award in high school.
+He soon got his broadcasting start as the film critic for Sydney radio station FBi 94.5.
+Marc was 19 years old when he was hired to present DVD reviews for SBS's rebooted version of The Movie Show in 2004.
 He was soon recruited to the ABC's national youth broadcaster triple j to present film content across it's radio, television and print arms.
 For 11 years, Marc was Australia's most listened to film critic - better known to over 3.1 million triple j listeners as That Movie Guy.
 He also hosted the largest short film festival in the world Tropfest 2014-2016

-Outside of the media Marc has been a designer, art director, web developer, magazine and newspaper writer and he even performed in a show at the Melbourne International Comedy Festival.
+Away from the camera, Marc has been a designer, art director, web developer, magazine and newspaper writer and oh-so-briefly a hand model.